youhengzhou/sysc-4005-project/what to do.md

 ws2
 ws3

-# part 1 verification, we are building our system right:
+# part 1 validation, we are building our system right:

--   our output never exceeds our input

-    -   screenshot of we don't use more components than our products
+-   code review, writing, youheng

+    -   independent individual review the model code of part they didn't do

+-   flow chart, leenesh does it first, then we critique it

+-   check output for reasonableness, screenshots, youheng

--   our buffer never exceeds 2 or less than 1
+    -   queue size cannot be more than 2, or less than 0
+    -   throughput not negative
+    -   component in
+    -   product out

-    -   screenshot
+        -   should match up

+_- other validation alternatives, imran_

 # part 2 verification, using little's law:

-little's law
+little's law, youheng

 L: average number of items in a system, average buffer occupancy
 lambda: the average rate at which items enter and leave the system,